Tmw/pinned/README.md

 | NUM_CHALLENGES | How many pins to guess?
 Default: 5                    |
 | NUM_CHOICES    | How many possible authors?
 Default: 4                 |
 | SERVER_PORT    | What port is the Server listening on?
 Default: 4000   |

+### Running the Demo version

+If you pass `the_office` as `SLACK_TOKEN`, Pinned will actually run demo mode and present quotes from The Office (US) instead of fetching pins from slack. 🤷‍

 ## Run from Source